Simplicial Embeddings in Self-Supervised Learning and Downstream Classification: Introduction

 \section{Introduction}

-Self-supervised learning (SSL) is an emerging family of methods that aims to learn an embedding of the data without manual supervision, such as class labels.
-Those methods embed the data in some representations that render themselves amenable to fitting a linear classifier, as demonstrated in~\citet{hjelm2018learning,grill2020byol,saeed_contrastive_2020,you_graph_nodate}.
-This observation demonstrates that the representation learned by those SSL methods encodes the semantic content necessary to learn a classifier as a linear combination of the features.
+Self-supervised learning (SSL) is an emerging family of methods that aim to learn representations of data without manual supervision, such as class labels.
+Recent works ~\citep{hjelm2018learning,grill2020byol,saeed_contrastive_2020,you_graph_nodate} learn dense representations that can solve complex tasks by simply fitting a linear model on top of the learned representation.
+While SSL is already highly effective, we show that changing the \textit{type} of representation learned can improve both the performance and interpretability of these methods.

-In this work, we propose to embed the latent representation of the data into $L$ simplices of $V$ dimensions each by using a \texttt{Softmax} operation.
-We refer to the normalized embeddings as Simplicial Embeddings (SEMs) due to the geometrical structure of the representation induced by the \texttt{Softmax}.
-The SEMs have an effect both while training the representation and on the training of the downstream classifier.
-For the former, the SEM is an inductive bias to fit the data in a more constrained space that may lead to a simpler representation.
-For the latter, the \texttt{Softmax} allows us to control for the expressivity of the representation.
-This control gives us a better generalization bound for training downstream classifiers.

-We demonstrate that the proposed SEMs improve the generalization of downstream classifiers trained with BYOL~\citep{grill2020byol} and MoCo~\citep{he_momentum_2020} on CIFAR-100 and ImageNet.
-We also show an improvement in transfer learning and robustness to out-of-distribution datasets.
-Finally, we present evidence that individual features of the SEMs encode semantical content related to our intuitive notion of the semantics in CIFAR-100.
-In contrast, we argue that the baseline SSL methods may learn the semantics related to the classes as a linear combination of the features in the representation but not at the individual features' level.

-Concretely, this work makes the following contributions: \begin{enumerate} \item Propose the Simplicial Embeddings. \item Derive a generalization bound for downstream classifiers trained on the Simplicial Embeddings. \item Empirically studies the Simplicial Embeddings and its effect on the generalization of downstream classifiers. \end{enumerate}
+For this we draw inspiration from overcomplete representations: representations of an input that are non-unique combinations of a number of basis vectors greater than the input's dimensionality~\citep{lewicki2000overcomp}.
+Mostly studied in the context of the sparse coding literature~\citep{gregor2010sparsecode,goodfellow2012sparse,olshausen2013overcompletesparse}, sparse overcomplete representations have been shown to increase stability in the presence of noise~\citep{dohono2006stablesparse}, have applications in neuroscience~\citep{Olshausen1996sparsevisual,lee2007sparsev2}, and lead to more interpretable representations~\citep{Murphy2012LearningEA,fyshe2015compositional,faruqui-etal-2015-sparse}.
+However, the choice of basis vectors is generally assumed to be learned using traditional methods such as ICA~\citep{teh2003energysparse} or fitting linear models~\citep{lewicki2000overcomp}, limiting the expressive power of the encoding function.